 The high fibre content in oats will keep your system clean and healthy.
 One essential and oft-neglected aspect of weight loss is having a robust digestive system that is clean and can absorb all the nutrients from the food you consume, in its fullest.
 To this effect, oats make a very healthy breakfast item.
 Not only will they keep your system clean, but they will also help you shed those post-pregnancy pounds real fast!
 Oats are another versatile breakfast item that can go into a lot of recipes – cakes, muffins, cookies and what not!
 To get your foodie-fix in time, give this delicious oats upma a try.

 Tofu is leaner than cottage cheese and cooks quickly.
 Made from soya milk, tofu in itself has a lot of benefits.
 However, tofu is recommended over soya milk, especially when it comes to weight loss.
-It tastes exactly like paneer but is a healthier, low-fat alternative.
+It looks exactly like paneer but is a healthier, low-fat alternative.
 Tofu can replace paneer in any paneer recipe, to bring down the calorie content of the recipe significantly.
 You can roast tofu or add a twist to the traditional Indian breakfasts for weight loss.
 This tofu sandwich can be a leisurely, quick-fix breakfast that is nutritious, filling and healthy.

 5. Multigrain Flour